Deaf Lottery Draw 228 2026: $800k Cash Prize + $100k Bonus — Best Odds, Life-Changing Impact

 Deaf Lottery Draw 228 tickets start from just $2 each.
 You can buy as many tickets as you wish.
 The more you enter, the better your odds of winning.

-Tickets close on 15 March 2026.
-That's today.
+Tickets close TODAY — March 15, 2026.
 If you're reading this before midnight, you can still enter.
-The draw itself happens on 19 March 2026 — just four days later.
+The draw itself happens on March 19, 2026 — just four days later.
 Winners are notified directly after the draw is conducted.

 This is a short window.
 Prize home draws often run for weeks or months.
 Deaf Lottery draws close quickly.
 This creates genuine urgency.
 If you want to enter Draw 228, you must act today.